xvik/guice-persist-orient/README.md

 public class MyVertex {..}
 ```

-No MyVertex could be used with graph api and with object api.
+Now MyVertex could be used with graph api and with object api.
 Graph relations may be created dynamically (even if they are not mapped in object).

 Remember that scheme created from objects maintain same hierarchy as your objects.
 E.g. if you use provided `VersionedEntity` class as base